Skip to main content

 Batch + file migration readinessPartialPartialPartialGateway/API/SDK/docs now support batch create/retrieve/cancel, owned files, and result download

-Routing/observability metadataStrongMediumMediumUsage UI, devtools, and batch responses expose request_id, provider, pricing_lines, and related metadata
+Routing and observability metadataStrongMediumMediumUsage UI, devtools, and batch responses expose request_id, provider, pricing_lines, and related metadata

 Public benchmark toolingStrongMediumMediumInternal benchmark tooling now compares AI Stats vs OpenRouter, LLMGateway, and Vercel AI Gateway, with aggregate and live compare support when benchmark keys are configured